hingst/layotter/README.md

 # Layotter

 Layotter is a drag and drop page builder for Wordpress.
-It's currently very very beta and should not be used by anyone but me.
+It works pretty well, but due to the lack of documentation and the fact that the API may change at any time, I wouldn't recommend using it in production (yet).